Nicola Materazzi: Career

 Along with Gordon Murray, Colin Chapman, Eric Broadley, and Carroll Shelby, Materazzi was one of the most prolific engineering designers of the 1970s, 80s, and 90s, having worked on a total of 38 projects in motorsports, supercars, and motorcycles during a career spanning 42 years.
-Coming from the region of Cilento where no automotive industry was present, his first career role started as Calculations Specialist at the Lancia Turin headquarters.
+Coming from the region of Cilento, where no automotive industry was present, his first career role started as a Calculations Specialist at the Lancia Turin headquarters.

-During his career in the Italian automobile industry he worked with or was the successor to a number of notable engineers such as Francesco De Virgilio (Lancia), Mario Mezzanotte (Pirelli), Franco Rocchi, Angelo Bellei (Ferrari), Antonio Tomaini (Ferrari, Osella), Massimo Tamburini (Cagiva), Paolo Stanzani (Bugatti), Marcello Gandini, Sergio Scaglietti, and Leonardo Fioravanti.
+During his career in the Italian automobile industry, he worked with or was the successor to a number of notable engineers, such as Francesco De Virgilio (Lancia), Mario Mezzanotte (Pirelli), Franco Rocchi, Angelo Bellei (Ferrari), Antonio Tomaini (Ferrari, Osella), Massimo Tamburini (Cagiva), Paolo Stanzani (Bugatti), Marcello Gandini, Sergio Scaglietti, and Leonardo Fioravanti.